 (i) Consultant’s contact information including the name, title or position, phone number, mobile phone number, facsimile number, email address, and website URL.

-(j) Declaration whether the applicant is applying for a carbon intensity using either the Tier 1 or Tier 2 calculator.
+(j) Declaration whether the applicant is applying for a carbon intensity for a Tier 1 or Tier 2 fuel.

-(4) In addition to the items in section (3), applicants seeking to obtain a carbon intensity using the Tier 1 calculator must submit the following:
+(4) In addition to the items in section (3), applicants seeking to obtain a carbon intensity for a Tier 1 fuel using one of the simplified calculators must submit the following:

-(a) The Tier 1 calculator with the “T1 Calculator” tab completed;
+(a) The applicable simplified calculator with all necessary inputs completed, following the instructions in the applicable manual for that calculator;

-(b) A summary of invoices and receipts for all forms of energy consumed in the production process, all fuel sales, all feedstock purchases, and all co-products sold for the most recent 24 months of full commercial production; and
+(b) The invoices and receipts for all forms of energy consumed in the production process, all fuel sales, all feedstock purchases, and all co-products sold for the most recent 24 months of full commercial production, along with a summary of those invoices and receipts; and

-(c) RFS third party engineering report, if available.
+(c) The most recent RFS third party engineering report, if one has been conducted for the facility.

-(5) In addition to the items in section (3), applicants seeking to obtain a carbon intensity using the Tier 2 calculator must submit the following:
+(5) In addition to the items in section (3), applicants seeking to obtain a carbon intensity for a Tier 2 fuel using the full OR-GREET 3.0 model must submit the following:

-(a) A summary of invoices and receipts for all forms of energy consumed in the production process, all fuel sales, all feedstock purchases, and all co-products sold for the most recent 24 months of full commercial production;
+(a) The invoices and receipts for all forms of energy consumed in the production process, all fuel sales, all feedstock purchases, and all co-products sold for the most recent 24 months of full commercial production, and a summary of those invoices and receipts;

 (b) The geographical coordinates of the fuel production facility;

-(c) A completed Tier 2 spreadsheet;
+(c) A completed Tier 2 model;

 (d) Process flow diagrams that depict the complete fuel production process;